Izzo Alex Duetto IV Plus Review: The Most Underrated Dual Boiler?

 Similarly, the two pressure gauges are located in the upper half of the machine.
 They allow you to monitor both brew pressure and pump pressure.
 And if you want to change the pump pressure, the valve is now more easily accessible than in previous models.
 All it takes is inserting a screwdriver into the side of the Alex Duetto and giving it a quick turn.

-If you’re a fan of larger drinks, you’ll be impressed with the nearly 6 inches of clearance between the drip tray and group head, which is reduced to closer to 4 inches with the spouted portafilter inserted.
+If you’re a fan of larger drinks, you’ll be impressed with the nearly 15 cm of clearance between the drip tray and group head, which is reduced to closer to 10 cm with the spouted portafilter inserted.
 This is a much-requested update to a previous version of this machine that featured a larger drip tray and less clearance.

 Milk Frothing – 3.5/5